data-addict-com/data-addict-com.github.io/_posts/2024-03-22-seven-personal-datasets-sources-you-surely-did-not-think-about.md

 You can retrieve everything about your channel activity, with timestamps on them :
 - The uploaded videos : if you are a very active youtuber, it can be a very heavy export
 - The comments you made
-- The videos likes you
+- The videos you liked
 - The playlists you created
 - The channels you muted